Justgo13/SYSC3110-Risk/README.md

 # Known issues
 - GUI will sometimes resize the text area and button panel when a country button is clicked
+- Due to map resizing when a country button is clicked, the lines to connect countries across bodies of water could not be drawn leading to some confusion for players when they attack an adjacent country.

+# JUnit version
+JUnit4

 # How to play
 The text area on the right hand side will say whose turn it is and will report battle results